 Coaches lose sleep just thinking about the word.

-"Quit" separates the mentally tough teams from the mentally weak ones."Quit" can make or break a team's season.
+"Quit" separates the mentally tough teams from the mentally weak ones.

 Several teams have already succumbed to quitting this year.

 The Nebraska Huskers are 4-4 and on a three-game losing streak and hope is almost lost in Lincoln.
 Notre Dame is 1-7 and getting worse.

 Two weeks into the season, Michigan looked like they were on the same track.
 But, unlike Nebraska and Notre Dame, Michigan used those first two games as motivation.

 The Wolverines are now 6-2, in the top 25, and one of the favorites to win the Big 10.

 The turning point may have been the win Mike Hart guaranteed after a loss to Oregon—a 38-0 drilling of the hapless Irish.